Sweden

 Information on New Zealand’s trade relationship with Sweden is available on the New Zealand Trade Dashboard(external link).

-As Sweden is a European Union member state, the EU-NZ FTA will apply to trade between Sweden and New Zealand.
+As Sweden is a European Union member state, the EU-NZ FTA applies to trade between Sweden and New Zealand.

 Embassies